KinsonDigital/.github/docs/SECURITY.md

 We request that you contact us via the email address above and give the project contributors a chance to resolve the vulnerability and issue a new release before any public exposure.
-This is to help protect the project's users, and provides them with a chance to upgrade and/or update to protect their applications and systems.
+This is to help protect the project's users and provides them with a chance to upgrade and/or update to protect their applications and systems.

 ## Policy